Can Machines Philosophize?: Comparing the views of humans and machines

-We begin the discussion of our results by examining the mean agreement scores of humans and machines for each of the $30$ statements listed in Table \ref{Table-1}.
+We begin the discussion of our results by examining the mean agreement scores of humans and machines for each of the 30 statements listed in Table \ref{Table-1}.
 The results obtained for the populations of physicists and philosophers of science are shown in Figure \ref{Figure-2}.
 The corresponding numerical data are provided in Supplementary Table 1.
 We note that, for each statement, the values of mean agreement scores of machines are comparable to those of humans.
 Specifically, of the 30 statements administered to physicists, the absolute difference in the mean agreement scores between humans and machines is less than 10\% for 21 statements and less than 5\% for 10 statements, reaching its minimum of 0.3\% for S13 and its maximum of 24.6\% for S23.
 Similarly, for philosophers of science, this absolute difference is less than 10\% for 19 statements and less than 5\% for 10 statements, reaching its minimum of 0.2\% for S1 and its maximum of 21.4\% for S27.
 The similarities of the mean agreement scores assigned by humans and machines are further highlighted in Supplementary Figure 1 and, as suggested by the additional analysis reported in Supplementary Figure 2, are not affected by any systematic bias.

 We observe that the standard deviations of the mean agreement scores of humans are consistently larger than those of machines, as illustrated in Figure \ref{Figure-2} and Supplementary Figure 3, with their difference averaging to 14.7\% and 12.2\% for physicists and philosophers of science, respectively.
 Importantly, the standard deviation of the mean agreement scores of machines overlaps considerably with those of humans across all statements.
 This indicates that the philosophical views held by a population of machines resemble very closely those held by a population of human physicists or philosophers of science.
-We quantify the global discrepancy between humans and machines by determining the mean absolute difference,
+We quantify the global discrepancy between humans and machines by determining the mean absolute difference,\footnote{By using the mean \emph{absolute} difference in agreement scores---instead of the \emph{signed} difference---we ensure that our findings cannot be due to error cancellations.}

 where $\overline{s}\textsubscript{H}$ and $\overline{s}\textsubscript{M}$ are the mean values of the agreement scores assigned by the human and machine populations, respectively, shown in Figure \ref{Figure-2}.
 We obtain $\overline{\delta} = 8.4\% \pm 6.0 $ for physicists and $\overline{\delta} = 8.9\% \pm 6.2 $ for philosophers of science.
 This demonstrates that machines parallel the judgments of both human physicists and philosophers of science equally well, despite their distinct academic profiles.